yoyogias/botframework-sdk/docs/umlDiagrams/Authentication/README.md

 ## Architecture of Authentication in Bot Framework

-Class diagrams, showing the hierarchies involved in authentication within the Bot Framework.
+See [Auth Architecture in Bot Framework](./AuthArchitectureInBotFramework/README.md#architecture-ofauthenticationwith-oAuthPrompts) for class diagrams and flow charts, showing the hierarchies involved in authentication within the Bot Framework.